gssi/emf_workflow_project/README.md

 ## The proposed modeling ecosystem
 <p align="justify">
 In the following, we present the implemented model management operations to support the described scenario, implemented with a modeling ecosystem.
-In our case study, we use Eclipse modeling framework <a href="https://www.eclipse.org/modeling/emf/">(EMF)</a> as IDE and <a href="https://www.eclipse.org/epsilon/">Epsilon</a> as the framework to implement the model-to-model transformation expressed with the ETL language, model-to-code, and model-to-text transformations using EGL language.
+In our case study, we use Eclipse modeling framework <a href="https://www.eclipse.org/modeling/emf/">(EMF)</a> as IDE and <a href="https://www.eclipse.org/epsilon/">Epsilon</a> as the framework to implement the model-to-model transformation expressed with the <a href="https://www.eclipse.org/epsilon/doc/etl/">ETL</a> language, model-to-code, and model-to-text transformations using <a href="https://eclipse.dev/epsilon/doc/egl/">EGL</a> language.
 We used <a href="https://www.eclipse.org/epsilon/doc/evl/">EVL</a> for validating the models at different stages and  <a href="https://www.eclipse.org/epsilon/doc/eol/">EOL</a> as a scripting language for interacting with external services.
 ANT is used for concatenating the various services.
 </p>

 <p align="justify">